 - The text is single-spaced; uses a 12-point font Calibri type; employs italics, rather than underlining (except with URL addresses); and all illustrations, figures, and tables are placed within the text at the appropriate points, rather than at the end.

 - The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines.

-SBR invites authors, scholars and researchers to submit well-written, original and unpublished papers on any current issue directly or indirectly related to business and accounting discipline including management, marketing, information system, business law, and economics.
+SBR invites authors, scholars, and researchers to submit well-written, original, and unpublished papers on any current issue directly or indirectly related to business and accounting discipline including management, marketing, information system, business law, and economics.
 All submissions to the journal must be made electronically via the online submission and peer review system.
 The journal is supported by OJS.
 Registration is required to submit manuscripts online and to check the status of current submissions.
 If you have not registered, Go to Registration.
-If you have any difficulty in an online submission please write to the editor at firstname.lastname@example.org / email@example.com.
+If you have any difficulty in an online submission please write to the editor at firstname.lastname@example.org.

 Aims and scope

-SBR is a platform for researchers to discuss and put forward issues not only in Selangor but the east Asian and even the Far Eastern countries.
-The journal provides avenues for researchers to exchange ideas and share experiences related to their areas of expertise and interest that cover all topics relating to business, accounting, finance, management, information system, marketing, economics, and law.
+SBR is a platform for researchers to discuss and put forward issues not only about Selangor but the east Asia and even the Far Eastern countries.
+The journal provides avenues for researchers to exchange ideas and share experiences related to their areas of expertise and interest that covers all topics relating to business, accounting, finance, management, information system, marketing, economics, and law.

 Submit to the journal